PLP-MERN-Stack-Development/real-time-communication-with-socket-io-Upendo1/README.md

 This assignment focuses on building a real-time chat application using Socket.io, implementing bidirectional communication between clients and server.

-## Assignment Overview

-You will build a chat application with the following features:
-1. Real-time messaging using Socket.io
-2. User authentication and presence
-3. Multiple chat rooms or private messaging
-4. Real-time notifications
-5. Advanced features like typing indicators and read receipts

 ## Project Structure

 ```